Frequently Asked Questions

 Can your asks be realistically accomplished by Facebook?

-Our ten asks are simple and most could be completed in a short period of time, including:
+In addition, our ten asks of Facebook are simple and most could be completed in a short period of time, including:

 Prohibit blatant lies in political ads